kasikoel/SpringBoot-Lab1/README.md

 ## Additional Notes
 This guide is for users who want to quickly set up and run the project without modifications.
+This should be simple to configure and run as it is only the backend of the appilcation.
+I assure you the frontend will be implemented in the next lab with more complete features for user satisfaction.